 There is a lot of things a kid can sell at a garage sale that would earn them a nice chunk of change.
 Old clothes, toys, and books are just the tip of the iceberg.
 But they are also a really big drawing point to many families looking for these things.

-Every time I host a garage sale, I post about it online and the first responses I receive are always in regards to what child related things are there.
+Every time I host a garage sale, I post about it online and the first responses I receive are always in regard to what child-related things are there.
 So if your kid wants that new toy, convince them to sell their old unwanted ones first.

 It gives them a sense of pride knowing that they earned it, making the new item that much more loved, AND it helps declutter your home.
 Win-Win.